-Powdermills is the home and workplace of potter, Joss Hibbs.
-In the Shop, her range of pottery is sold alongside work by other Dartmoor craft-makers.
-Cream teas are served in the courtyard in the Summer season, and intensive Throwing Courses are run year-round.
+Powdermills is the home and workplace of potter, Joss Hibbs: her range of pottery is sold in The Shop.
+Cream teas are served in the courtyard in the Summer season, and Throwing Courses are run year-round.

 If you would like to see how Joss makes pots from materials found on Dartmoor using an 'anagama' kiln, please view the short film found on The Pottery page of this website.
-Joss' Blog gives you an as-it-happens insight into current activities at the pottery (you can also find Joss Pottery on Twitter or Instagram, or Joss at Powdermills on Facebook).
+Joss at Powdermills Facebook page gives you an as-it-happens insight into current activities at the pottery (you can also find Joss Pottery on Twitter or Instagram).

 A visit to Powdermills offers a glimpse of all the things Dartmoor has to offer: wild landscape and wildlife (especially birdlife); history and nearby walks to prehistoric sites; local food and time to relax.
 We look forward to welcoming you here.